cyberark/oss-template/CODE_OF_CONDUCT.md

 - Violence, threats of violence, or violent language directed against another person or group of people.
 - Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
 - Posting or displaying sexually explicit or violent material.
-- Posting or threatening to post other people’s personally identifying information ("doxing").
+- Posting or threatening to post other people's personally identifying information ("doxing").
 - Personal insults, particularly those related to gender identity, sexual orientation, ability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics.
 - Using offensive or harassing nicknames or other identifiers.
 - Inappropriate photography or recording.
 - Inappropriate physical contact.
-You should have someone’s consent before touching them.
+You should have someone's consent before touching them.
 - Unwelcome sexual attention.
 This includes: sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 - Deliberate intimidation, stalking, or following (online or in person).
 - Sustained disruption of community events, including talks and presentations.